Esdifi/php-ussd/docs/your-first-ussd-app.md

 }
 ```

-The controller class extended `Dbilovd\PHP_USSD\Http\Controllers\BaseController` has a method called `home`.
-This method
+The class `Dbilovd\PHP_USSD\Http\Controllers\BaseController` contains a method called `home`.
+We will be pointing our route to this method.
-will handle all USSD requests.

 ### Routes
-To be able to receive requests we need to open an endpoint that will handle our requests.
-For that we will setup a
+After setting up our controller, we need to open an endpoint that will handle our requests.
+Add the following code to your `routes/web.php` file.

-route that points to the `home` method of our new controller `USSDApplicationController`.
-We will be updating the
- `routes/web.php` file.
+Note: You can use your `routes/api.php` file instead if you so wish.

 ```
 <?php